cgotelli/Bedload-LHE/README.md

 ### Step 3 - Analysis

-The script for this step is the next task to address.
+The script for this step is the next task to complete.

 ## References
 - Elgueta-Astaburuaga, M. A., & Hassan, M. A. (2017).
 Experiment on temporal variation of bed load transport in response to changes in sediment supply in streams. *Water Resources Research*, 53, 763–778. https://doi.org/10.1002/2016wr019460